flyingpan/jeeBasics/README.md

 # JEE Basics
 This projct helps developers that newly start with a JEE/EJB project.
 It contains different system tests that fail.
-Each of the test shows a pittfall a developer might fall into that has not yet worked with JEE/EJB.
+Each of the test shows a pittfall a developer might fall into that is new to JEE/EJB.

 ## Setup
 In order the to be able to run the tests a JEE Container must be installed and started locally.
 The samples were tested with Wildfly 10.0.0.Final.
 To keep things simple I did not use Arquillian for testing.
 After each fixed test the ear must be redeployed and the Test must be reexeccuted.